Bhawanikatoch07/plugin/readme.txt

 *   Create and manage as many popups as you want
 *   Customize the look and feel of the popup
-*   Set popup location on the screen
-*   Customize popup overlay color and opacity
 *   Responsive popup
-*   Network/Multisite popup

 == Screenshots ==